 Service members shall follow their command policies regarding the requirement to obtain command permission to participate in research involving human subjects while on-duty and for approving off-duty employment or activities.
 Superiors (e.g., military and civilian supervisors, unit officers, and noncommissioned officers (NCOs)) are prohibited from influencing the decisions of their subordinates (e.g., junior enlisted personnel and equivalent civilians) regarding participation as subjects in research involving human subjects.
 Superiors of service members in the chain of command shall not be present at any human subject recruitment sessions or during the consent process in which members of units under their command are afforded the opportunity to participate as research subjects.
 When applicable, the superiors so excluded shall be afforded the opportunity to participate as research subjects in a separate recruitment session.
-For research involving Service members as human subjects that has been determined to be greater than minimal risk and when recruitment occurs in a group setting, the IRB shall appoint an ombudsman who is not associated in any way with to the research.
-The ombudsman shall be present during the recruitment in order to monitor that the voluntary involvement or recruitment of Service members is clearly and adequately stressed and that the information provided about the research is clear, adequate, and accurate.
+For research involving Service members as human subjects that has been determined to be greater than minimal risk and when recruitment occurs in a group setting, the IRB shall appoint an ombudsman who is not associated in any way with the research (not have a conflict of interest with the research or be a part of the research team).
+The ombudsman shall be present during the recruitment and informed consent in order to monitor that the voluntary involvement or recruitment of Service members is clearly and adequately stressed and that the information provided about the research is consistent with the IRB approved script and materials, including digitally provided materials.
+The ombudsman should be available to address DoD-affiliated personnel's concerns about participation.
 For any other research involving Service members, the IRB shall determine when it is appropriate to appoint an ombudsman.